TrellixVulnTeam/favor_GI5G/README.md

 TODO list:
 ==
 This is currently very messy because I'm mostly using it for myself.
 Also changes frequently.
- - Make use of _AccountManager::setCountedAddressName_.
-Then, in the worker address table computing code, we need to figure out what we're doing with suggested names (how to use/store them, whether to save them or give them to the reader, etc.)
+ - In the worker address table computing code, we need to figure out what we're doing with snames suggested by _AccountManager::setCountedAddressName_ (how to use/store them, whether to save them or give them to the reader, etc.)
+ - Use [Google Mock](https://github.com/google/googletest/blob/master/googlemock/docs/ForDummies.md) to write EmailManager and SkypeManager tests, refactoring code as appropriate/necessary
  - Update our used libraries
  - Briefly verify that <regex> does indeed compile/work on the NDK via 4.9.
 It should, but it's still an untested change for us
  - Should managed addresses be an AccountManager member, shared by all the Managers?
  - Figure out how we want to handle failures of the AndroidTextManager the same way we do with the C++ based AccountManagers.
  - Look at how Google Test works with the NDK, because it does work with the NDK.
- - EmailManager tests.
-The most fun
  - libiconv on Android and eventually windows platforms
  - Some Android specific optimizations at the C++ layer wouldn't hurt: the reader keeping contacts in a hash by id for faster lookup, and the processor potentially pushing cache information up to a separate java layer cache proactively.